orkhasnat/CS_Notes/programming/Design Patterns/Singleton.md

 - [[Abstract Factories]], [[Builders]] and [[Prototypes]] can all be implemented as [[Singleton|Singletons]].

 # Code Examples
+Singleton has almost the same pros and cons as global variables.
+Although they’re super-handy, they break the modularity of your code.

+You can’t just use a class that depends on a Singleton in some other context, without carrying over the Singleton to the other context.
+Most of the time, this limitation comes up during the creation of unit tests.

 **Complexity:**  🌟 ⭐ ⭐
 **Popularity:** 🌟 🌟 ⭐